 Provision and / or strategies

-- Use a consistent approach to managing individuals with “reasonable adjustments” made.
+- Use a consistent approach to support the child / young person in distress with “reasonable adjustments” to support individual needs.

-- Continue to implement strategies that are reassuring.
+- Continue to implement strategies that are reassuring and acknowledge the child / young person’s emotions.

 - Offer clear guidance – explicit messages letting the pupil know what is expected of them.

-- Offer a ‘Get out with Dignity’ clause letting the pupil leave the situation.
+- Offer a ‘get out with dignity’ choice letting the child / young person leave the situation.

-- Monitor so that you have a good understanding of the frequency and location of triggers – frequency charts; STAR observation sheet; ABCC observation sheets; informal observations should be carried out to analyse incidents, develop understanding and plan for adjustments according.
+- Monitor so that you have a good understanding of the frequency and location of triggers – frequency charts; STAR (Situation, Trigger, Actin, Response) observation sheet; ABCC (Antecedent, Behaviour, Consequence, Communication) observation sheets.
+Informal observations should be carried out to analyse incidents, develop understanding and plan for adjustments according.

 - Encourage two-way communicate with families about what might be happening at home (e.g. divorce, bereavement, illness) and strategies that work/don’t work and relaying this information to staff.